What is AWANA?

-The AWANA ministry at Fifth is held on Wednesday at 6:00 pm for the following ages.
+The AWANA ministry at Fifth is held on Wednesday at 6:00pm.
+Children may enter into the program at any time during the year.
+The program runs Sept. thru March 30 for the following age groups.

 Your child will begin the evening of AWANA with a family-style meal shared with their group, adult leader, and helper.
 Then the entire ministry will meet for opening ceremonies before dispersing to one of three stations.

 - Handbook Time

 All groups will rotate through these stations each week.
 At the end of the evening, we will gather together again for our closing ceremonies and dismissal.

 Every child who participates in the AWANA ministry at Fifth Church must have a completed information and registration card on file.
 Registration cards will be available each Wednesday at the check-in table.